To familiarize students with how machines help people grow food.

 Next, have students use their Farm Machines student esheet for the online portion of this lesson.
-For greater reinforcement and interest, begin reading with students Johnny Tractor and His Pals, an online storybook produced by John Deere & Co. that brings to life the machines on a farm and their important roles in helping Farmer Fowler farm and harvest his land.
+For greater reinforcement and interest, begin reading with students the Farm Machine slide show on the esheet.
 Once finished, ask these comprehension questions:

-- Which machine is used to make the ground smooth?
+- Which machine is used to turn up the soil?

-- What if Farmer Fowler didn’t have all of these machines to use?
-How would he farm?
+- What if farmers didn’t have all of these machines to use?
+How would they farm?

-Note: While reading, it might be helpful to write the name of the machine (tractor, plow, drill, cultivator, harrow, and combine) on the board and how it helps to either plant, grow, or harvest crops.
+Note: While reading, it might be helpful to write the name of the machine (tractor, plow, planter, and harvester) on the board and how it helps to either plant, grow, or harvest crops.
 (Use the same farm machine function descriptions highlighted in the What Do Farm Machines Do? student sheet, which students will do after this portion of the lesson.)